Tomcuzz/OctaHomeAutomation/README.md

 python manage.py SetupServer
 ```
-*** During the `bash Install.sh` step if you currently have a website running on this server or have custom installation server requirements, it is recomended that you go through the `skip-webserver`
+*** During the `bash Install.sh` step if you currently have a website running on this server or have custom web server requirements, it is recomended that you go through the `skip-webserver`

 (Examples of the config files are in the supporting files folder)